fabiorush/Amaya/README.md

 <a name="source"/>
 ## Sources
-The Amaya Source tree of Amaya can be found in the directory Amaya of this project.
+The Amaya Source tree can be found in the directory Amaya of this project.
 (also available from <http://www.w3.org/Amaya/User/SourceDist.html>).